rhubarbgroup/redis-cache/readme.txt

 The GitHub and Composer repository was moved from `tillkruss/redis-cache` to `rhubarbgroup/redis-cache`.

+On multisite networks, be sure to "Network Activate" the plugin after upgrading to v2.x.

 - Require PHP 5.6
 - Plugin is now "network-only"
 - Switch to WPCS for code standards